background [prelab assignment (20 points); due at the beginning of lab]

 for Excel 2007 tutorials to analyze the calibration curve, see vodcast (@ lab / stats tab)

-simulations (requires cdf player plugin or mathematica (nb)): guided inquiry into exploring the considerations to select the wavelength to use in the Beer's law lab.
+simulations (requires cdf player plugin): guided inquiry into exploring the considerations to select the wavelength to use in the Beer's law lab.